pulumi/pulumi-hugo/themes/default/content/blog/how-webiny-built-a-serverless-application-framework/index.md

 ### 2. Using YAML Instead of Code

-At Webiny, we believe infrastructure-as-code is the future, so, naturally, we wanted our users to use actual code (ideally TypeScript) to define their cloud infrastructure.
-Within Serverless Components, the components are configured via YAML files, of which we were never really big fans.
+At Webiny, we believe [cloud engineering](https://www.pulumi.com/cloud-engineering/) and infrastructure-as-code is the future, so, naturally, we wanted our users to use familiar code (ideally TypeScript) and development tools to define their cloud infrastructure.
+Within Serverless Components, the components are configured via YAML files, of which we were never really big fans, simply because of the fact that writing code instead of configurations gives more flexibility to developers.

 ### 3. Vendor Lock-In

 Vendor lock-in was introduced at a later stage of the Serverless Components product development.
-Essentially, to deploy a component, the user is now forced to use a proprietary service.
+Essentially, to deploy a component, the user is now forced to use a proprietary service that comes with it.
 And while, among other things, the service enables much faster deployments, from our perspective, we saw this as an additional point of friction for our users.
 Ideally, users should be able to set up Webiny with only an AWS account.

 ### 4. Lack of Support for Other Cloud Providers

-At the time, the support for different cloud providers just wasn’t there.
+At the time, Servleress Components’ support for different cloud providers just wasn’t there.
 This would be a major roadblock for us as we get to multi-cloud integration.

 ## Discovering Pulumi